opsilonn/efrei-m1-webServices/README.md

 See also the list of [contributors](https://github.com/opsilonn/Project_WebServices/graphs/contributors) who participated in this project.

-Note : we are currently in our 4th year, in a Software Engineering cursus.
+Note : we are currently in our 4th year (2019-20), in a Software Engineering cursus.